mzmine/mzmine_documentation/docs/performance.md

 importing spectral data, running mass detection, or creating feature lists.
 These files will be stored in a folder that can be specified in the preferences.

 We recommend putting this folder on an SSD drive, ideally an M.2 for the best performance.
-The temporary files will be deleted when mzmine is closed (Mac & Linux) or when a new session is started (Windows).
+Until version < 4.3 the temporary files were deleted when mzmine was closed (Mac & Linux) or when a new session is started (Windows).
+With mzmine version 4.3 > temporary files are deleted as soon as possible.

 ![tempdir](img/performance_param.png){: style="width:500px"}